panzerdp/dmitripavlutin.com/content/posts/058-classes-guide/index.md

 When the fields are created inside the constructor, like in the previous scenario, it could be difficult to grasp the fields list.

-A better approach is to explicitely declare the class fields.
+A better approach is to explicitly declare the class fields.
 No matter what constructor does, the instance always has the same set of fields.

 The [class fields proposal](https://github.com/tc39/proposal-class-fields) lets you define the fields inside the body of the class.
 Plus, you can indicate the initial value right away: